Gertobin11/match2kidzgame/README.md

 **Fonts**

 The fonts I chose for this project both came from Google Fonts.
-For the title and headings I have chosen the style of [Kranky](https://fonts.google.com/specimen/Kranky?preview.text_type=custom).
+For the title and headings I have chosen the style of [Finger Paint](https://fonts.google.com/specimen/Finger+Paint?preview.text_type=custom).
 For the pararagraphs and other cont I have chosen [Mystery Quest](https://fonts.google.com/specimen/Mystery+Quest?preview.text_type=custom).

 **Icons**